kreier/llama.cpp-jetson/README.md

 ![GitHub License](https://img.shields.io/github/license/kreier/llama.cpp-jetson)
 [![pages-build-deployment](https://github.com/kreier/llama.cpp-jetson/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/kreier/llama.cpp-jetson/actions/workflows/pages/pages-build-deployment)

-It is possible to compile a recent llama.cpp with `gcc 8.5` and `nvcc 10.2` (latest supported CUDA compiler from Nvidia for the 2019 Jetson Nano) that also supports the use of the GPU.
-To save hours of compile time you can use [this other repository](https://github.com/kreier/llama.cpp-jetson.nano) and directly install a compiled version.
+It is possible to compile a recent llama.cpp with GPU support, using `gcc 8.5` and `nvcc 10.2` (latest supported CUDA compiler from Nvidia for the 2019 Jetson Nano).
+The steps to compile a new version are described here.
+You can also install a compiled version with [this other repository](https://github.com/kreier/llama.cpp-jetson.nano) in a few minutes.

 - [Prerequisites](#prerequisites)
 - [Procedure](#procedure) - 5 minutes, plus 85 minutes for the compilation in the last step
 - [Benchmark](#benchmark)
 - [Compile llama.cpp for CPU mode](#compile-llamacpp-for-cpu-mode) - 24 minutes
-- [Install build 5050](#install-build-5050) - 1 minute, first start needs extra 6:30 min (later 10 seconds)
+- [Install build 5050](#install-build-5050) - 1 minute, first start needs extra 6:30 min (later 12 seconds)
 - [Install prerequisites](#install-prerequisites)
   - [Install `cmake >= 3.14`](#install-cmake--314) - 38 minutes
 - [Choosing the right compiler](#choosing-the-right-compiler)